nonomal/Fail2Ban-Report/README.md

 - Safe unblocking with rule renumbering and reload after each deletion.
 - JSON updates and cleanup done once per jail, not per IP.
 - Core mechanisms, logging, and permissions unchanged.
+> this reduces the runtime aswell as the lock duration of a blocklist by a lot especially for ban events

 ### 🖥️ UI & Statistics
 - Minor visual improvements in: